wsor4035/devwiki/content/mapgen/evolution.md

 # Map Generator Evolution

-This article shows the development history of the [map generators](/mapgen "Map generator") in Luanti.
+This page shows the development history of the [map generators](/mapgen "Map generator") in Luanti.

 Development of a single map generator
 -------------------------------------